Robots (2005 film): Production

 Rivet Town was rumored to be based on Watertown, New York, where director Chris Wedge lived during his teens.
 However, Wedge dismissed this in an interview.

 Initially, Chris Wedge and William Joyce wanted to make a film adaptation of Joyce's 1993 book Santa Calls.
-After a failed animation test in 2000 (in which 20th Century Fox Animation declined to make the film), Wedge and Joyce decided to instead develop an original story about a world of robots.
-In 2001, the duo pitched the concept to 20th Century Fox Animation president Chris Meledandri, as a visual idea.
+After a failed animation test in 2000 (which resulted in 20th Century Fox Animation declining to make the film), Wedge and Joyce decided to instead develop an original story about a world of robots.
+In 2001, the duo pitched the concept to Fox Animation president Chris Meledandri, as a visual idea.
 Although not initially impressed, Meledandri agreed to greenlight the film and served as its executive producer.
 The film began production in 2002, shortly after Ice Age was released.
 Wedge reunited with the crew from his first film, including Carlos Saldanha as the co-director.
 In June 2003, the film was announced by Fox at the American Museum of Natural History's IMAX theater.
 This announcement confirmed the entire cast and slated the film for its 2005 release.